GregoryAshton/GregoryAshton.github.io/source/docs/index.md

 ## About me

+I am a Research Fellow in the [Institute for Cosmology and Gravitation](http://www.icg.port.ac.uk/) (ICG) at the University of Portsmouth.
-I am an Adjunct Research Associate at Monash University and a Teaching Fellow at Royal Holloway (University of London), a gravitational-wave astrophysicist, and member of the [LIGO Scientific Collaboration](http://www.ligo.org).
+My interest is the relativistic astrophysics of neutron stars and black holes and I am a member of the [LIGO Scientific Collaboration](http://www.ligo.org).

 In 2016, I completed my PhD [Timing variations in neutron stars: models, inference and their implications for gravitational